SLS 3D Printing Services

 IncludedBead Blasting

-Media blasting creates a clean, uniform matte white texture.
-Removes surface powder residue and provides a smooth, consistent finish.
+Glass bead blasting creates a clean, slightly shiny surface.
+Excellent for removing surface powder residue and providing a smooth, consistent finish.

 How does SLS compare to FDM and SLA?